toliaqat/xenon-wiki/Authentication-and-Authorization-Tutorial.md

 This tutorial assumes you have installed Xenon and can run it from the command-line.
 It also assumes you have installed the "curl" command-line tool.
 If you don't want to use curl, the examples should be easily converted to use another tool, such as Postman.
 It also assumes you have installed the [jq tool](https://stedolan.github.io/jq/), which we use for formatting JSON responses from Xenon.
 If you do not have it installed, you can simply remove it from the commands below.

+If you are interested, you can also read the [./Authentication-and-Authorization-Design](Authentication and Authorization Design)

 # 2.0 Starting the Xenon host

 We are going to start the Xenon host differently than the previous tutorials: